zeruhur/loner/en/AP15_mech_requiem.md

 ### Mech Technology

-The evolution of mech technology stands as a pillar of military and societal change in the world of "Mech Requiem."
+The evolution of mech technology stands as a pillar of military and societal change in the world of _Mech Requiem_.
 Originating from industrial and construction platforms, mechs have been transformed into symbols of national power and technological prowess, playing pivotal roles in both warfare and civil applications.

 #### Evolution of Mech Technology